 - Magnesium oil – magnesium chloride solution which can be applied on a painful knee to soothe pain and reduce inflammation.
 This is very powerful and safe to use by most people.

-I am going to start by taking MSM, collagen and Glucosamine Sulphate.
+As far as my treatment goes, I’ll to start taking MSM, collagen and Glucosamine Sulphate.
 I will also keep applying magnesium oil on the skin daily.
+I’ll see what else to add to my daily cocktail.
 Check back in a month or so for an update on how it goes and whether my chosen remedies make a difference. 🙂